rancher/rke2-docs/docs/security/cis_self_assessment123.md

 Ensure that the Kubelet only makes use of Strong Cryptographic Ciphers (Manual)
 <details>
 <summary>Rationale</summary>
 TLS ciphers have had a number of known vulnerabilities and weaknesses, which can reduce the protection provided by them.
-By default Kubernetes supports a number of TLS ciphersuites including some that have security concerns, weakening the protection provided.
+By default Kubernetes supports a number of TLS cipher suites including some that have security concerns, weakening the protection provided.
 </details>

 **Result:** Manual - Operator Dependent

 **Remediation:**
 Configuration of the parameter is dependent on your use case.
-Please see the CIS Kubernetes Benchmark for suggestions on configuring this for your usecase.
+Please see the CIS Kubernetes Benchmark for suggestions on configuring this for your use case.

 ## 5 Kubernetes Policies